2600hz/kazoo/applications/callflow/doc/park.md

 * The parameters `default_ringback_timeout`, `default_callback_timeout` and `default_presence_type` can be set for all slots accessed by a callflow in the flow data.
 * The parameters `ringback_timeout`, `callback_timeout` and `presence_type` can be set per-slot as accessed by a callflow in the flow data `slots` object.

-The presence type parameter has some inconsistant naming for backwards compatability but `park_presence_type` and `default_presence_type` are modifying the same behaviour.
+The presence type parameter has some inconsistent naming for backwards compatibility but `park_presence_type` and `default_presence_type` are modifying the same behaviour.

 If the action's data object defines the fields, they will override system- or account-specific configs.